TorbenJakobsen/manage_github_repos/README.rst

 If you for example use ``git`` and it is not installed you will be asked to install, which will do what the install command above does.

+The CLI tools will update together with the regular OS updates and core applications like Safari.

+You can choose the use Homebrew if you want the latest versions or don't want the Apple adapted/modified versions.

 How to run
 ==========